 Descriptive research is a research method describing the characteristics of the population or phenomenon studied.
 This descriptive methodology focuses more on the “what” of the research subject than the “why” of the research subject.

 The method primarily focuses on describing the nature of a demographic segment without focusing on “why” a particular phenomenon occurs.
 In other words, it “describes” the research subject without covering “why” it happens.

 Characteristics of descriptive research

-The term descriptive research then refers to research questions, design of the study, and data analysis conducted on that topic.
+The term descriptive research then refers to research questions, the design of the study, and data analysis conducted on that topic.
 We call it an observational research method because none of the research study variables are influenced in any capacity.

 Some distinctive characteristics of descriptive research are:

 - Quantitative research: It is a quantitative research method that attempts to collect quantifiable information for statistical analysis of the population sample.
 It is a popular market research tool that allows us to collect and describe the demographic segment’s nature.

 - Uncontrolled variables: In it, none of the variables are influenced in any way.
 This uses observational methods to conduct the research.
 Hence, the nature of the variables or their behavior is not in the hands of the researcher.

 - Cross-sectional studies: It is generally a cross-sectional study where different sections belonging to the same group are studied.

 - The basis for further research: Researchers further research the data collected and analyzed from descriptive research using different research techniques.
 The data can also help point towards the types of research methods used for the subsequent research.